 - Certain activities such as making small talk, or going to parties

-- The idea of hanging around certain types of people
+- Hanging around certain types of people

 If something has caused someone anxiety for long enough, especially if it's medium to strong in intensity, they may also come to despise it for the pain it causes them.

-Lack of skill, familiarity, or experience
+Lack of skill, familiarity, or experience with socializing

 Not yet having the skills to be able to enjoy socializing

 There are many parts of socializing that are irritating or illogical.
 If you're newer to it the annoying parts may stand out to you more than anything, and that's what may be putting you off.
 If you're not used to them they may catch you off guard as well.
-With more experience, and a realistic idea of what to expect, those aspects may stop irking you as much, leaving you to take in the good stuff.
+With more experience, and a realistic idea of what to expect, those aspects may stop irking you as much, allowing you to take in the good stuff.

 A rigid, poor self-image